mathcosfelipe/straight-equation/readme.md

-## Straight Equation Calculator
+## Straight Line Equation Calculator

-The program calculates a straight equation (general and reduced).
+The program calculates a straight line equation (general and reduced).

 For use the program in your machine, you must have python installed.
 Remembering that all files, except readme, are necessary for the operation of the program.
 And these must be in the same directory.